The following settings will be in place at Women’s College from Monday 25 October 2021 until further notice.

 - Students may be asked to stay in their rooms until appropriate cleaning, contract tracing and testing has been completed

-- It is possible that all residents of College would be considered close contacts, and the entire College be required to isolate for 14 days.
+- It is possible that all residents of College would be considered close contacts, and the entire College be required to isolate.

 Reporting and Consequences